YouStock/mist/README.md

     $ gulp

-To generate the Ethereum Wallet (this will pack the one Ðapp from https://github.com/ethereum/meteor-dapp-wallet):
+To generate the Aura Wallet (this will pack the one Ðapp from https://github.com/ethereum/meteor-dapp-wallet):

     $ gulp --wallet